lawrencelomax/lawrencelomax-octopress/source/_posts/2014-09-12-swift-parsers-introduction.markdown

 - Backends
 ---

 This the first in a series of four posts on Parsing code in Swift.
-This first post takes a look at what the development landscape for Cocoa, Swift, Objective-C & Parsers.
+This first post takes a look at the development landscape for Cocoa, Swift, Objective-C & Parsers.

 ### Introduction